mich2000/smartapp/documentatie/timesheet.md

 * Working on my web layer and react app, solving errors: 3h
 * Working on my react app, trying to learn functional hooks: 2h
 * Working on login problem, was resolved: 1h
+* Working on my web layer and react app: 2h30